 If you only have time for the day, you can take a float plane for a round trip to Whistler.

 Helicopter Service to Whistler

 Did you know you can take a helicopter from Vancouver to Whistler?
-You can fly from either south terminal at Vancouver airport or downtown Vancouver.
+You can fly from either the south terminal at Vancouver Airport or downtown Vancouver.
 It lands at Whistler Heliport.
 The rate is $3375 plus taxes for up to 5 people.

 Vancouver to Whistler on a Tour

-FULL DAY PRIVATE TOUR: This tour picks up at at your hotel or cruise terminal.
-It offers stops at Britannia Mine (entrance fee not included), Sea-To-Sky gondola (entrance fee not included) and a short hike Brandywine Falls.
+FULL-DAY PRIVATE TOUR: This tour picks up at your hotel or cruise terminal.
+It offers stops at Britannia Mine (entrance fee not included), Sea-To-Sky gondola (entrance fee not included), and a short hike to Brandywine Falls.
 Enjoy about 4 hours of free time at the village in Whistler before heading back to Vancouver.

-FULL DAY GROUP TOUR: This tour is a small group in a couch bus.
+FULL-DAY GROUP TOUR: This tour is a small group in a coach bus.
 It picks up from Vancouver and Richmond Hotels.
-Enjoy ample time in Whistler to shop, dine, or take in optional excursions such as ziplining (entrance fee not included), The Squamish Lliouete Cultural Centre (entrance fees not included), or other winter or summer activities.
+Enjoy ample time in Whistler to shop, dine, or take in optional excursions such as ziplining (entrance fee not included), The Squamish Lil-wat Cultural Centre (entrance fees not included), or other winter or summer activities.
 On the drive home, see Shannon Falls, British Columbia’s third-highest waterfall.
 Your excursion concludes back at your departure point in the evening.